PythonRSAS/pythonrsas.github.io/_posts/2020-2-13-11-Ridge-Lasso-and-Elastic Net.md

 ### LASSO

-LASSO was proposed by Robert Tibshirani in 1996, about 50 years after ridge.
-It is also known as L1 regularization as the regularizer is norm 1 of the coefficients, multiplied by a scaler.
+LASSO was proposed by Robert Tibshirani in 1996, about 50 years after ridge regression.
+It is also known as L1 regularization as the regularizer is L1 norm of the coefficients, multiplied by a scaler.

 LASSO has been available in SAS <code class="coding">GLMSELECT</code> since version 9.2 in 2008 (or earlier).